Published: Sep 28, 2017Time to read: 3mins Category: Recruitment

 If your hiring manager doesn’t have these questions, you can suggest several that you think are important based on what you’ve learned about the position.
 Word them appropriately, using behavioral interviewing concepts and explain the reasons you would ask the question the way you did.
 By listening to you, they’ll learn—eventually.

-Now for the part most people overlook--good interviewing requires two skills: creating appropriate questions and assessing the answers.
+Now for the part most people overlook.
+Good interviewing requires two skills:

 Ask your hiring manage what constitutes a great answer to the questions you’re going to ask.
 By doing this, you’ll get insight into how your hiring manager hears the candidates’ answers.
 If they can articulate a complete, substantive response, we can move on.